Privacy

 OUR COMMITMENT

-Canadian Shield Health Care Services will take every effort necessary to respect the right to privacy of its clients, employees, stakeholders, and proprietary information.
+Canadian Shield Health Care Services will make every effort to respect the privacy rights of clients, employees, stakeholders, and proprietary information.

 RESPONSIBILITIES